deanhansen/chat-stats/README.md

 - Minimalist CSS for a matrix inspired aesthetic.

 ## Data Privacy
-- All data processing is done locally within the app; your conversation history is never stored or sent to a remote server
+- All data processing is done locally within the app; your data is never stored or sent to a remote server.